 The examinations offered by the district are approved by the district's board of trustees.
-The dates on which examinations are scheduled during the 2022-23 school year will be published in appropriate district publications and on the district's website.
+Testing windows for these examinations will be published in district publications and on the district's website.
 A student may take a specific examination only once per testing window.